 It’s important that owners provide adequate nutrition and care for their pet birds to ensure they reach this age range or longer.

-The longevity of ring-necked parakeets can also be affected by stress levels, exposure to toxic chemicals or smoke, genetics, infections, and other environmental factors.
+The longevity of ring-necked parakeets can also be affected by:

 These birds need plenty of attention from their owner since they are social animals – so it’s best if you can spend at least an hour each day interacting with your pet bird when possible.